 So, I would like to encourage you to try something new and exciting with your Pinterest profile and implement a campaign.
-Here’s 5 awesome Pinterest campaigns for some fuel for thought...
+Here are 5 awesome Pinterest campaigns for some fuel for thought...

 Japanese clothing manufacturer UNIQLO ran a campaign planning to "wake Pinterest users from their scrolling slumber".

 Using more than 100 accounts, a team of staff simultaneously pinned rows of long graphics in a five-column takeover.
 As users scrolled, the graphics appeared animated in the style of an old film strip.

 The Pinterest takeover was highly creative and is certainly admirable for being the first, with the campaign receiving a positive response from users.
 However, if every company jumps on the 'takeover' bandwagon then Pinterest almost definitely will have a spam problem on it's hand.
 Also, I wonder whether the network will enforce limits on image length after this cheeky little stunt!